-COVID-19 continues to impact the company particularly around our Traditional Landowner Negotiations held in Hope Vale and Cooktown.
+During the financial year, COVID-19 continued to impact the company, particularly around our Traditional Landowner discussions.
 The company continues to follow recommendations from Queensland Health and the Australian Government to provide a COVID-19 safe workplace.
-Metallica remains committed to following the guidelines released by the Government.
+Metallica Minerals Limited remains committed to following the guidelines released by the Government.